mitchelljustin/pragmatic-lightning/index.md

 **Re-initialize Lightning node wallet**

 Once you've switched to mainnet, you need to re-initialize your Lightning wallet.
-Follow the same procedure from the [Start Lightning node](#start-lightning-node) section, but use a secure wallet password this time and save the 24-word mnemonic in a safe place.
+Follow the same procedure from the [Start Lightning node](#start-lightning-node) section but use a secure wallet password this time, and save the 24-word mnemonic in a safe place.

 **Migrate app to production**